Utthkarsh/Silque/README.md

 [![Cloud Provider](https://img.shields.io/badge/Cloud-Google_Cloud-orange)](https://cloud.google.com/)

-An end to end, full-stack application that allows users to find stylistically similar clothing items by uploading an image.
-This project demonstrates a complete product lifecycle from local development to a scalable cloud deployment.
+Silque is an end to end, AI powered visual search engine for fashion.
+It allows users to upload an image of a clothing item and instantly discover stylistically similar products from a large catalog.
+This project was built to solve a real world discovery problem while demonstrating a mastery of modern cloud-native architecture, from local containerization with Docker to a scalable, serverless deployment on Google Cloud.

 ---